 Summary of Coverage

-The CSU Foreign Travel Insurance Program (FTIP) provides coverage anywhere in the world that is not the United States, including its territories and possessions.
-Subject to terms, conditions and applicable exclusions, FTIP benefits include but are not limited to the following:
+Both FTIP and On Call provide coverage anywhere in the world that is not the United States, including its territories and possessions.
+Subject to terms, conditions and applicable exclusions, benefits include but are not limited to the following:

 - Emergency Medical